History of FC Basel (1939–1965): Jules Düblin, chairman (1946–1959)

-Basel won nine of their 26 league games and drew six times and lost eleven times.
-They scored 59 goals and conceded 53.
-Basel ended the championship with 24 points in 9th position.
-They were 19 points behind Young Boys who were able to defend their championship title.
+Basel ended the championship of the 1956–57 season in 4th.
 Basel joined the Swiss Cup in the third principal round.
+They were drawn away and won 1–0.
+In the fourth round they were drawn away to lower tier Luzern, ending in a goalless draw after overtime.
+The replay was held at the Landhof and Basel lost.
+Rudi Strittich was hired as team manager for the next season.
+Basel ended the championship of the season in ninth with 24 points, 19 points behind Young Boys.
+Basel joined the Swiss Cup in the third principal round.
 They were drawn at home at the Landhof against lower tier local team FC Olten on 2 November 1957.
-Hans Weber scored five goals during the second half of the game as Basel won 8–0.
-In the fourth round Basel were also drawn at home against lower tier FC Bern, but here Basel were knocked out.
-Young Boys won the competition and thus completed the double.
+Hans Weber scored five goals during the second half of the game and Basel won 8–0.
+In the fourth round, Basel were drawn at home against lower tier FC Bern but lost.